AbigailUchennaNkama/Portfolio-Projects/README.md

 ## WELCOME TO MY PORTFOLIO PROJECTS.

-### Here is a list of my Data Science and Analyitics projects that I have worked on, ranging from;
+### Here is a list of Data Science and Analyitics projects that I have worked on, ranging from;
 - data sourcing via web scraping, API and databases.
 - data Rangling and preprocessing.
 - Exploratory data analysis (EDA).